 Through multi-disciplinary international collaborative research and knowledge exchange, as well as market and policy recommendations, the SHC TCP will work to increase the deployment rate of solar heating and cooling systems by breaking down the technical and non-technical barriers to increase deployment.

-The SHC TCP is headed by an Executive Committee composed of one representative from each Member country and Sponsor organization, while the management of the individual projects is the responsibility of project managers (Operating Agents) who are selected by the Executive Committee.
+The SHC TCP is headed by an Executive Committee composed of one representative from each Member country and Sponsor organization, while the management of the individual projects is the responsibility of project managers (Task Managers) who are selected by the Executive Committee.

 All members have the right to propose new projects, and each member decides whether or not to participate in a specific project.
 Most SHC TCP projects are carried out on a 'task- shared' basis, in which participating organizations arrange for their own experts to take part in the work.

-Our work is enhanced through collaboration with other IEA Technology Collaboration Programmes (District Heating and Cooling, Energy in Buildings and Communities, Heat Pumping Technologies, Photovoltaic Power Systems, and SolarPACES) and solar trade associations in Europe, North America, and Australia.
+Our work is enhanced through collaboration with other IEA Technology Collaboration Programmes (District Heating and Cooling, Energy in Buildings and Communities, Energy Conservation through Energy Storage, Heat Pumping Technologies, Photovoltaic Power Systems, and SolarPACES) and solar trade associations in Europe, North America, and Australia.

 The Power of Collaboration